Pulse nightclub shooting: Rescue and resolution

 The FBI reported that no shots were heard between the time Mateen stopped exchanging gunfire with the first responders and 5:02 a.m., when Orlando police began breaching the building's wall.
 Just before the breach, Mateen entered a women's bathroom where the hostages were hiding and opened fire, killing a man who sacrificed his life to save the woman behind him and at least one other, according to witnesses.

+At 5:05 a.m., the police said a bomb squad had set off a controlled explosion.
 At 5:07 a.m., fourteen SWAT officers—after failing to blow open a big enough hole in the bathroom's exterior wall using a bomb due to the wall's structure—successfully breached the building when a policeman drove a BearCat armored vehicle through a wall in the northern bathroom.
 They then used two flashbangs to distract Mateen, and shot at him.
 The breach drew Mateen out into the hallway, and at 5:14 a.m., he engaged the officers.
 He was shot eight times and killed in the resulting shootout, which involved at least eleven officers who fired about 150 bullets.
-He was reported "down" at 5:17 a.m.
+He was reported down at 5:17 a.m.
 His autopsy report revealed that he was not drunk during the shooting, and he was hit once in the head, three times in the torso, and four times in the legs.

-At 5:05 a.m., the police said a bomb squad had set off a controlled explosion.
 At 5:53 a.m., the Orlando police posted on Twitter, "Pulse Shooting: The shooter inside the club is dead."
 Thirty hostages were freed during the police operation.
 The survivors were searched by police for guns and explosives.

 Casualties

-Forty-nine people died in the incident, plus Mateen, and another 58 were injured, 53 by gunfire and five by other causes.
+50 people died in the incident, including Mateen, and another 58 were injured, 53 by gunfire and five by other causes.
 Some survivors were critically injured.